jtlapp/kysely-mapper/README.md

 `parameterize()` returns a compiling query that can be repeatedly called with different parameters (unless it's an insertion) and different values (for insertions and updates).
 The compiling query compiles on its first execution, caches the compilation, discards the underlying Kysely query builder to free memory, and uses the cached compilation on subsequent executions.
 (Insertions and updates may actually cache two compilations on the first execution &mdash; one for queries that return values and one for queries that don't).

 Kysely queries are fast, and the present utility doesn't do much additional work on top of Kysely, so you are not likely to need compiling queries to improve query speed.
 However, query builders do use memory, increase garbage collection, and consume clock cycles that could be used elsewhere.
 Compiling queries allow you to minimize resource usage for the kinds of applications that can benefit.
+(Note that the [kysely-params](https://github.com/jtlapp/kysely-params) utility that the present utility relies on lets you compile and parameterize arbitrary Kysely queries.)

 Compilation adds a bit of complication to your queries.
-It is best to implement the application without this compilation until you find that you need it.
-You may discover that you never needed the additional complication.
+It's best to implement the application without compilation until you find that you need it: you may discover that you never needed the additional complication.
 The compilation facility exists to help you feel comfortable using the tool for any kind of application.

 ## Usage in Repository Classes